Posts

 "Nessun Dorma" from "Turandot" by Giacomo Puccini.

 OK, boys and girls, back to the classics!: This is, without a doubt, one of the best-loved tenor arias.
 Sung by Calaf, "The Unknown Prince", who falls in love with a beautiful but icy princess.
 The title translates to "Let no one sleep".
-It became Pavarotti's signature aria after he sang it at the World Cup in Italy in 1990.
+It became Pavarotti's signature aria after he sang it in 1990 at the World Cup in Italy.
 Peaked at #2 in the UK - highest classical recording ever to do so.
-He sang it during his final performance in Torino in '06 and was played at his funeral.
+He also sang it during his final performance in Torino in '06 and was played at his funeral.
 Aria?
 Opera?
 Composer?
 Answer: "Nessun Dorma" from "Turandot" by Giacomo Puccini.
 In my book, one of the most beautiful pieces of music ever written.
-As many times as I've listened to it, Pavarotti's rendition still gets me all verklempt! https://www.youtube.com/watch?v=V5moKfZ9Y2Q
+As many times as I've listened to it, Pavarotti's rendition still gets me all verklempt (you know me, I'm a sensitive guy!)! https://www.youtube.com/watch?v=V5moKfZ9Y2Q

 "Tico - Tico (no Fuba)".